intellectual-frontiers/www.intellectualfrontiers.com/src/content/docs/patent-summaries/efficient-method-for-tracking-changes-in-user-profiles-over-time.md

 To overcome these challenges, the technology described herein offers a novel approach to track, store, and credential web-based profiles.

-The technology under discussion advances web-based profiles through a multi-faceted approach.
+The technology under discussion advances web-based profile tracker through a multi-faceted approach.
 Initially, computer executable profile information is retrieved and temporarily housed in cloud-based staging repositories.
-This information then undergoes decomposition into its fundamental data types for meticulous evaluation.
+This information then undergoes decomposition into its fundamental data types for meticulous evaluation with a focus on profile tracker.
 The technology further delineates specific fields within a profile, ensuring each associated data component is rigorously scrutinized and validated.
 After such a thorough process, the profile data is stored in a database.
-As additional information emerges over time, the technology adeptly maps it to the initial profile, consistently tracking any changes or updates to guarantee the profile's continued authenticity and relevance.
+As additional information emerges over time, the technology adeptly maps it to the initial profile, consistently tracking any changes or updates to guarantee the profile's continued authenticity and relevance, all thanks to the profile tracker functionality.

 ## New Approach for Credentials Management